SeanBryan/MCMC_demo/README.md

 # MCMC Demo
 Code demonstrating Dan Foreman-Mackey's emcee code for MCMC fitting, and comparison with a generalized linear fitting that I wrote.
+(Note that I posted notes and demo code from a talk at DesertPy Data Science Workshop 2015, so look there for more info.)

 # Introduction